 Free scan or baseline sprint

-Those are the two current front-door choices this page can state cleanly without inventing hidden qualification logic.
+Those are the two front-door choices this page can state cleanly for a new visitor.

 Starts Later